-The commercial license fee of \$6.0 million, the remaining research milestones of \$2.3 million, and the unrecognized portion of the initial cash payment are recognized ratably over the period from option exercise through December 31, 2009, which reflects the estimated timing over which the ZFP manufacturing technology transfer will occur, as well as the period over which Sangamo will be performing additional research services for DAS.
+The commercial license fee of \$6.0 million, the remaining research milestones of \$2.3 million, and the unrecognized portion of the initial cash payment were being recognized ratably over the period from option exercise through December 31, 2009, which reflected the estimated timing over which the ZFP manufacturing technology transfer was anticipated to occur, as well as the period over which Sangamo expected to be performing additional research services for DAS.
+However, in December 2009, the reagent manufacturing services for DAS were extended through December 31, 2010.
+Accordingly, the remaining unrecognized portion of the commercial license fee, research milestones and initial cash payment totaling \$222,000 will be recognized through December 31, 2010, which is our best estimate as of December 31, 2009 of our performance obligation period with DAS.

-Revenues under the agreement were \$7.4 million, \$5.3 million, and \$5.2 million during 2008, 2007, and 2006, respectively.
-Related costs and expenses incurred under the agreement were \$391,000, \$467,000 and \$568,000 during 2008, 2007 and 2006, respectively.
+Revenues under the agreement were \$8.8 million, \$7.4 million, and \$5.3 million during 2009, 2008, and 2007, respectively.
+Related costs and expenses incurred under the agreement were \$639,000, \$391,000 and \$467,000 during 2009, 2008 and 2007, respectively.